-Following your body lift procedure, dressings or bandages will be applied to the incisions.
+Following your body lift surgery, dressings or bandages will be applied to the incisions.
 A small, thin tube may be temporarily placed under the skin to drain any excess blood or fluid that may collect after the surgery.

-Body lift is a major surgical procedure and requires significant recovery time.
+Body lift surgery is a major surgical procedure and requires significant recovery time.
 Pain and discomfort are first managed with intravenous or intramuscular medications, and later with oral pain medication.
 A specific diet may be encouraged and your plastic surgeon will guide you on how to reduce the risk of complications.